PyCQA/docformatter/README.rst

                             wrap long summary lines at this length (default: 79) --wrap-descriptions length
-                            wrap descriptions at this length (default: 72) --no-blank            do not add blank line after description --pre-summary-newline
+                            wrap descriptions at this length (default: 72) --no-blank            do not add blank line after descriptions --pre-summary-newline
-                            add a newline before the summary of a multi-line docstring
+                            add a newline before summaries
       --force-wrap          force descriptions to be wrapped even if it may result in a mess
       --range line line     apply docformatter to docstrings between these lines;